 Inpatient vs. Outpatient Drug and Alcohol Treatment in San Diego

 In most cases, people who have suffered from drug or alcohol abuse experience withdrawal symptoms as they work to end substance use.
 These withdrawal symptoms vary depending on the substance a person was using.
-But, some of the common symptoms are:
+Some of the common symptoms include: